pimpale/todo-app/backend/README.md

 This is a monolithic Java 11 service for the backend of todo-app.
 This service is designed to run on posix environments.
-To run it on Windows, please refer to the [Windows Setup Guide](#Windows)

 # Setup Instructions

-1. If you're on Windows, please refer here: [Windows Setup Guide](#Windows).
+1. If you're on Windows, you need to install WSL in order to run the server.
     Once you're done, you should have Ubuntu 18 running on WSL.
+    Linux and MacOS users can skip this step.
+    We're following instructions from here: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+    1. Open up an administrator powershell.
+    2. Enter the following command to enable WSL:
+        ```
+        dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
+        ```
+        This enables WSL.
+    3. To get better performance, you can optionally install WSL 2.
+        It requires Windows 10 and virtualization support Enter the following command:
+        ```
+        dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
+        ```
+    4. Install Ubuntu 18.04 from the Microsoft store. https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?rtc=1&activetab=pivot:overviewtab
+    5. Restart your computer.
+    6. Open Ubuntu from the start menu.
+    7. Enter in a Unix username and password.

 2. The next few steps walk through the installation process of these dependencies:
     * JDK 11
     * Sqlite 3